have-no-clue-what-im-doing/IT3038-Scripts/Final_Project/README.md

 # Requirements and Dependencies:

-This script checks to see if there is Newcastle United FC game for the day, and if there is, power on a remote computer and display the game.
+This script checks to see if there is Newcastle United FC game for the day, and if there is, power on a remote computer and display the game.\
+Useful little script that frees up like 30 seconds of my time each weekend :)\
+I know longer have to check and see which network the game will be on.
+All done automatically.

 There are two versions of this script for either Windows or Debian based Linux\
 To test this script you will need the following: